valeriabenetti/Kin_Coding_Challenge/README.md

 ## Notes
 I have User Story 1 completed of sorts.
 Having trouble trying to get it to read the mixed numbers and the sample text file itself.
+I do believe I am missing the "?" part of the notes that were left in the pdf.

 # User Story 2